crpurcell/friendlyVRI/README.txt

  - gamma slider for each MPL image figure

 #-----------------------------------------------------------------------------#
-# Using the observationManager from the ipython shell
+THE CALCULATION MODULE
+The calculations underlying the graphical applicatiion are seperated into the file 'vriCalc.py' to facilitate use with altrernative interfaces.
+For example, observations may be simulated from the basic ipython shell as follows:

 # Load the observation manager
 from Imports.vriCalc import observationManager